promatia/acts/act_proposals/promabank.md

 ## Part 6: Payments System

 ### Section 1: Website and App
-The Promobank website shall serve as the central hub for transacting, it will include an API developed by the software team, which will be machine-readable.
+The Promabank website shall serve as the central hub for transacting, it will include an API developed by the software team, which will be machine-readable.
 - The app must allow bank users to
     - view and dispute bank account transactions
 - modify bank account names